AdamKinnell/aws-lambda-poc/README.md

 1. Run `serverless invoke local --function hello`

 ### Testing in AWS
-1. Login to AWS cli with a user that has permission to deploy the serverless application (Assigned the 'AdministratorAccess' role).
+1. Login to AWS cli with a user that has permission to deploy the serverless application with `aws configure`.
 2. Run `serverless deploy` and note the `endpoints` section in the command output.
 3. Access the HTTP GET endpoint of the Lambda.